 Understanding Public vs. Private M&A Deals

-Key Differences: Public vs. Private M&A
+Public M&A vs. Private M&A Defined

 Characteristics and Challenges of Public M&A Transactions